The points made by Dr Sheraz on skin cancer management apply equally to children, in terms of cause, early detection and cure.

 This is unusual and surgical removal of the tumour is by far the most common treatment.
 Carried out by specialists in children’s skin cancer surgery, who will be experienced in a range of techniques and in cosmetic preservation.

 A surgical approach is more effective in children than adults, with high cure and low recurrence rates.
 Even so, where a child has had melanoma, the chance of another occurring is higher.
+A monitoring plan will be arranged by your consultant, with imaging technology to suit.

 For any future issues, as with the present, early detection makes a significant difference.
 If your child has an issue with changing moles, or lesions, or a known melanoma, please call our friendly staff to see how we can help.